 Are you a dreamer?
 A thinker?
 A doer?
 Engineering is about being all three.
 It’s a discipline dependent on advanced math, science and technology, but that’s not all.
 It’s also about thinking creatively, communicating and about working in teams.

-Whether you’re exploring engineering for the first time or considering graduate education, we think you’ll thrive on the collaborative atmosphere here at the Virginia Commonwealth University School of Engineering.
+Whether you’re exploring engineering for the first time or considering graduate education, we think you’ll thrive on the collaborative atmosphere here at the Virginia Commonwealth University College of Engineering.

-Students may apply to the following programs at the VCU School of Engineering:
+Students may apply to the following programs at the VCU College of Engineering: